jdpgrailsdev/grails-tattletale/README.md

     grails war -tattle

-The second approach is to add the `enableByDefault` configuration property to your application's `grails-app/conf/BuildConfig.groovy` file:
+The second approach is to add the `enabledByDefault` configuration property to your application's `grails-app/conf/BuildConfig.groovy` file:

 	tattletale {
-		enableByDefault = true
+		enabledByDefault = true
 	}

 The plugin also supports the explicit disabling of the [TattleTale](http://www.jboss.org/tattletale) reports: